How to Train a Dominant Dog: 8 Powerful Training Strategies

 Learn How to Handle Dominant Dog Behavior with the Dog Calming Code

-Training your dog to see you as the ALPHA of your pack requires you do things right.
+Training your dog to see you as the gentle, trustworthy of your pack requires you do things right.

 Why?
 Because there are so many small, seemingly insignificant mistakes that can mess up your training.